Roy Schooley

-Roy Dunlap Schooley (April 13, 1880 - November 13, 1933) was a former hockey referee who later became the manager of both Duquesne Gardens, located in Pittsburgh, Pennsylvania, and the Pittsburgh Yellow Jackets of the United States Amateur Hockey Association.
+Roy Dunlap Schooley (April 13, 1880 - November 13, 1933) was a former hockey referee who later became the manager of both Duquesne Garden, located in Pittsburgh, Pennsylvania, and the Pittsburgh Yellow Jackets of the United States Amateur Hockey Association.
 In 1925, the Yellow Jackets hockey club, evolved into the Pittsburgh Pirates of the National Hockey League.
-On March 16, 1920 at the Duquesne Gardens, he helped found USA Hockey, the governing body for amateur ice hockey in the United States.
+On March 16, 1920 at the Duquesne Garden, he helped found USA Hockey, the governing body for amateur ice hockey in the United States.
 That same year, he assembled the first U.S. Olympic Hockey Team which won a silver medal at the 1920 Summer Olympics in Antwerp, Belgium and is credited with helping to foster the growth of hockey in the country.

 Outside of sports, also Schooley worked as the treasurer to the City of Pittsburgh and as the campaign manager to Edward V. Babcock, who would go on to become Pittsburgh's mayor in 1918.
 However a purchasing scandal forced him from his position in 1931, which soon developed to a jury indictment of Schooley on embezzlement and misdemeanor charges.
 Schooley was unable to attend his trial due to his failing health.
 The trial was postponed indefinitely and charges were still pending at the time of his death in November 1933.

 Biography

 Hockey referee

 Despite his positive impact in promoting ice hockey in the United States, Schooley was actually born in Canada.
 On April 13, 1880, he was born in Welland, Ontario.
 He studied law at the University of Toronto, however his fascination with sports diverted him away from that career path.
 Schooley then came to Pittsburgh in 1901 and worked as a hockey referee.
 Since the sport was new to most Pennsylvanians, he was viewed as an expert on the sport.
 Schooley officiated several of the teams associated with the Western Pennsylvania Hockey League (WPHL), the first hockey league to openly hire and trade players.
 During the 1903-04 season officiated inner-state six games between the Portage Lakes Hockey Club and several teams from the WPHL.
-He also served as a referee at the Duquesne Gardens from 1906-1908.
+He also served as a referee at the Duquesne Garden from 1906-1908.
 However the Pittsburgh Press reported on January 5, 1908, that he resigned from his officiating duties, because he could not arrange to with his employers to get away two nights of the week at referee games.
 On January 14, 1908, the Pittsburgh Press made mention of Schooley returning to work as the referee of a game between the Pittsburgh Athletic Club and the Pittsburgh Lyceum.
 Schooley became a nationalized citizen of the United States on September 27, 1912.